TVISTAURI6538/TVIS-Pi-0neers/README.md

 Below is the documentation of the self-autonomous driving car
 ___
 # Contents
-Rubadharshan - responsible for documentation
+- Hardware Sketch

-Siddharth- responsible for hardware
+  - Parts Used

-Mr. Manoj - Lab asst
+  - Sub-point 1.2

-Ms. Anisree - Team coach
+- Main point 2

-Ms. Hemalatha - Team coordinator
+  - Sub-point 2.1

-Mr. Arjun - Team trainer
+    - Sub-sub-point 2.1.1

 # About-Our-Team